SCCM Orchestration Group Setup Step-by-Step Guide for Server Patching

 • Specify the maintenance sequence

-The above granularity to select the logic of orchestration is amazing to cater to complex environments and requirements of server patching.
+The above granularity in selecting the logic of orchestration is amazing, as it caters to complex environments and the requirements of server patching.

-SCCM Orchestration Group PreScript Page – Specify the PowerShell script before running the orchestration on the selected devices.
+SCCM Orchestration Group PreScript Page – Specify the PowerShell script before orchestrating the selected devices.

 Script timeout (in seconds) – Maximum Timeout in the second possibility is 2000000, and the minimum timeout is 1.